TonGarcia/DeFi_Marketplace/scenario/SCENARIO.md

 * `Erc20 <Erc20> Allowance owner:<Address> spender:<Address>` - Returns the ERC-20 allowance from owner to spender
   * E.g. `Erc20 ZRX Allowance Geoff Torrey` - Returns the ZRX allowance of Geoff to Torrey
   * E.g. `Erc20 cZRX Allowance Geoff Coburn` - Returns the cZRX allowance of Geoff to Coburn
-  * E.g. `Erc20 ZRX Allowance Geoff cZRX` - Returns the ZRX allowance of Geoff to the cZRX cToken
+  * E.g. `Erc20 ZRX Allowance Geoff cZRX` - Returns the ZRX allowance of Geoff to the cZRX NToken

 ## PriceOracle Values